tandica/rhcsa/practice-exams/yt/yt.md

 add a secondary group for a new user : useradd -G sysadm harry

-make user have no access to interactive shell: useradd -s /sbin/nologin
+make user have no access to interactive shell: `useradd jon -s /sbin/nologin`

 give a group access to add users in the server: edit the config file with visudo. it goes directly to the config file. put `%sysadmin ALL=/usr/bin/useradd`.
 The % is needed to define the group. find the path of useradd with `which useradd`.